 2020 Audio Production Awards for Best Comedy Producer

 2020 BBC Radio and Music Awards for Best Comedy

 8. Why Is Radio 150 Times Better Than TV?

-Your long form ideas ‘on paper’ that you’d like us to make at our end: FRIDAY MORNING (prior to the coming Wednesday’s show.)
-Long form ideas you’re making yourself: email pitch by FRIDAY (prior to Wednesday’s show) and, if it’s a ‘yes’, delivery by END OF SATURDAY please.
+Your long form ideas ‘on paper’ that you’d like us to make at our end: SATURDAY MORNING (prior to the coming Wednesday’s show.)
+Long form ideas you’re making yourself: email pitch by SATURDAY (prior to Wednesday’s show) and, if it’s a ‘yes’, delivery by MIDDAY SUNDAY please.
 Obviously if big news stories break after this (or you have an idea that you think we simply MUST look at) we will still accept stuff later than this.
 It takes a while to collate stuff and integrate it into the overall soundscape which is why we prefer things early; it means it stands a better chance.

 Quickie topical stuff (eg simple cut ups like the stuff that usually ends up in the first few minutes of each programme) you can send anytime MONDAY- WEDNESDAY.
 We can drop these in as late as Wednesday afternoon.